 When the Deceased Tenants Report identifies an individual as being deceased, PHAs must immediately send a letter to the head of household or emergency contact person (if the head of household is deceased and there is no other adult household member) to confirm the death of the listed household member.
-The PHA must notify the owner in writing of the deceased head of household.
+The PHA must conduct a home visit to determine if anyone is residing in the unit.